ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 [![Wii U Pro][wii_u_pro]][27]

 - LEDs #1 and #2 indicates what joystick is being controlled.
-E.g: If LED #1 is lit, it means that the Wii Remote is controlling Joystick #1.
+E.g: If LED #1 is lit, it means that the gamepad is controlling Joystick #1.
 - Press:
   - *B* for Fire
   - *A* for Jump